 Income tax expense for the period comprises current and deferred income tax.
-Income tax is recognized in the statement of comprehensive income.
+Income tax is recognized in the condensed statement of comprehensive income.

-The current income tax charge is calculated on the basis of the tax laws enacted at the statement of financial position date over the taxable income.
+The current income tax charge is calculated on the basis of the tax laws enacted at the condensed balance sheet date over the taxable income.